Horrifying Footage Shows A 16-Year-Old Being Kidnapped From Her Mother On The Street

-A grainy black and white video from the New York Police Department shows a horrifying attack on 16-year-old Karol Sanchez.
-Walking with her mother on the street, Sanchez is grabbed and taken in a residential Bronx neighborhood on Monday night.
-This is, unfortunately, following a string of recent attacks on young women in the New York area.
+On Tuesday, a grainy black and white video from the New York Police Department showed a horrifying attack on 16-year-old Karol Sanchez.
+Walking with her mother on the street, Sanchez was grabbed and taken in a residential Bronx neighborhood on Monday night.
+This incident, unfortunately, followed a string of recent attacks on young women in the New York area.

-The video from New York's 40th precinct, which was posted on Twitter, shows the men appear from out of nowhere, tackling Sanchez into the car and speeding off.
-When her mother tried to intervene and protect her daughter, the kidnappers also pushed her to the ground in the process, in a wild haze of events.
-It happened, quite literally, in a New York minute, a little past 11 pm on December 16.

 Advertisement

-Note: Update: Following a city-wide amber alert, Karol Sanchez was reportedly found on Tuesday afternoon by police.
-After some questioning, Sanchez allegedly told officers that the attack where she was taken from her mother on the street was staged.
-According to the report, Sanchez said that this was an effort to get away from her overprotective mother.